-Management should as a part of their risk management practices, have nominated personnel to assist any occupant or visitor with special needs.
+The person in charge of a workplace should as a part of their risk management practices, have nominated personnel to assist any occupant or visitor with special needs.
 This may be as simple as someone guiding a person with limited eyesight through the emergency exits to the Assembly Area if an evacuation is ordered.